naman-toshniwal/Coursera_Web_Dev/README.md

 # Coursera_Web_Dev
-The materials of the Coursera "HTML, CSS and JavaScript for Web Developers" Course by John Hopkins University
+The materials of the Coursera "HTML, CSS and JavaScript for Web Developers" Course by John Hopkins University.